 2014 Geminids meteor shower

-The Geminids will peak between December 13 and December 14 in 2014.
-A third quarter Moon may make it too bright for observers to view the shower.
+In 2014, the Geminids will peak between December 13 and 14 in 2014.
+A 3rd quarter Moon may make it too bright for observers to view the shower.

 Unlike most other meteor showers, the Geminids are associated not with a comet but with an asteroid - the 3200 Phaethon.
 The asteroid takes about 1.4 years to orbit around the Sun.